CumulusNetworks/docs/content/cumulus-linux-57/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 This section shows configuration examples.

-### Queue Length Histograms
+### Egress Queue Length Histograms

 In the following example:

-- Queue length histograms collect every second for traffic class 0 on swp1 through swp50.
+- Egress queue length histograms collect every second for all traffic classes on all ports.
 - The results write to the `/var/lib/cumulus/histogram_stats` snapshot file.
 - The size of the histogram is 12288 bytes, the minimum boundary is 960 bytes, and the sampling time is 1024 nanoseconds.
 - A threshold configures the system to send a message to the `/var/log/syslog` file when the size of the queue reaches 500 bytes.